Skip to main content

 • Schedule V (lowest risk of abuse): Lyrica, Parepectolin, Robitussin AC, Motofen

-So, while ketamine doesn’t have as high of an addiction risk as, say, fentanyl or heroin, it does still have “moderate” potential for dependence, particularly in higher doses.
-This is one of many reasons why it’s important to adhere to the proper dosing and treatment frequency prescribed by your doctor.
-If, at any point during ketamine therapy, you feel like you may be becoming dependent on the drug, let your doctor know promptly.
+So, while ketamine doesn’t have as high an addiction risk as, say, fentanyl or heroin, it still has “moderate” potential for dependence, particularly in higher doses.
+That’s why it’s important that you adhere to the proper dose and dosing frequency prescribed by your prescribing clinician.
+If you feel that you’re becoming dependent on ketamine, at any point during therapy, you should notify your clinician promptly.

 Ketamine side effects